-This policy has been designed in order to outline the parameters and process for obtaining a filming permit for any filming to occur on City owned property in the City of Dunwoody.
+This policy has been designed in order to outline the parameters and process for obtaining a filming permit for any filming to occur in the City of Dunwoody.

-Filming that is to take place II.
+II.
 Summary of Procedures and Scope

-The procedures for filming, and requirements for permitting, vary depending on City right of way is subject to the City's Special Event Ordinance as well as any other state, federal or local law regarding on the location of the filming.
+The procedures for filming, and requirements for permitting, vary depending on the location of the filming.